igbatov/sci-map/README.md

 ## Deploy with gitlab
 https://blog.logrocket.com/how-to-auto-deploy-a-vue-application-using-gitlab-ci-cd-on-ubuntu/
-Don't forget to disable shared runners in your gitlab.com account (section Ruuners in https://gitlab.com/<username>/sci-map/-/settings/ci_cd)
+Don't forget to disable shared runners in your gitlab.com account (section Runners in https://gitlab.com/<username>/sci-map/-/settings/ci_cd)

 ### If deploy job fails with "no space left on device"
 Just ssh to your host and do